MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-librarydisconnect.md

 ---
 title: LibraryDisconnect Event of the AxWindowsMediaPlayer Object
-description: The LibraryDisconnect event occurs when a library is no longer available. ms.assetid: '053d914a-dcd9-4fd6-a789-10c26147d08a'
+description: The LibraryDisconnect event occurs when a library is no longer available. ms.assetid: 053d914a-dcd9-4fd6-a789-10c26147d08a
+keywords:
-keywords: ["LibraryDisconnect Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- LibraryDisconnect Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: